Practical hybrid decoding scheme for parity-encoded spin systems: DISCUSSION

 \subsection{Spin-flipping mechanism and decoding cost}

 We briefly discuss the mechanism for selecting which spins to flip at each iteration and the decoding cost of the BF algorithm.
 Spin-flipping mechanisms are free to choose from a range of strategies.
-For example, we can flip only the most suitable spin chosen based on the inversion functions $\varDelta_{k}^{(X)}(\boldsymbol{x})$'s estimated by the current decision $\boldsymbol{x}$.
-Alternatively, we can flip several spins chosen based on $\varDelta_{k}^{(X)}(\boldsymbol{x})$'s at once.
+For example, we can flip only the most suitable spin chosen based on the inversion function $\varDelta_{k}^{(X)}(\textbf{x})$ values estimated by the current decision $\textbf{x}$.
+Alternatively, we can flip several spins chosen based on the $\varDelta_{k}^{(X)}(\textbf{x})$ values at once.
 These are called the single-spin-flipping and multi-spin-flipping strategies, respectively.
-In this classification, MCMC decoding algorithm belongs to the single-spin flipping strategy, while our BF decoding algorithm belongs to the multi-spin flipping strategy.
-Note that the BF decoding algorithm consists of two operations: evaluating the inversion function $\varDelta_{k}^\mathrm{(BF)}(\boldsymbol{x})$ and determining spins to be flipped.
-The inversion function $\varDelta_{k}^\mathrm{(BF)}(\boldsymbol{x})$ for every spin $k$ is computed at once from the current $\boldsymbol{x}$ by matrix multiplication.
-Subsequent sign evaluation for each element of $\varDelta_{k}^\mathrm{(BF)}(\boldsymbol{x})$ determines which spins are flipped at once
+In this classification, the MCMC decoding algorithm belongs to the single-spin flipping strategy, while our BF decoding algorithm belongs to the multi-spin-flipping strategy.
+Note that the BF decoding algorithm consists of two operations: evaluating the inversion function $\varDelta_{k}^\mathrm{(BF)}(\textbf{x})$ and determining the spins to be flipped.
+The inversion function $\varDelta_{k}^\mathrm{(BF)}(\textbf{x})$ for every spin $k$ is computed at once from the current $\textbf{x}$ by matrix multiplication.
+Subsequent sign evaluation for each element of $\varDelta_{k}^\mathrm{(BF)}(\textbf{x})$ determines which spins are flipped at once.

-We can see from Fig.\ref{fig:2} that more edges are connected to VNs for the weight-3 syndromes ($d_{v}=K-2$) than the weight-4 syndromes ($d_{v}\leq4$).
+We can see from Fig.\ref{fig:2} that more edges are connected to VNs for the weight-3 syndromes ($d_{v}=K-2$) than for the weight-4 syndromes ($d_{v}\leq4$).
 Thus, each spin variable affects more syndromes when using the weight-3 syndrome than the weight-4 syndrome.
 Conversely, each spin variable is determined from more syndromes when using the weight-3 syndrome than the weight-4 syndrome.
 Consequently, when using the weight-3 syndrome, one must compute the sum of products of data distributed globally across many spins to decide whether to invert each spin.
 In contrast, when using the weight-4 syndrome, it is sufficient to compute the sum of products of data distributed over at most eight adjacent spins to determine whether to invert each spin.
-The reader may fear that a global reduction operation to compute the inversion function when using weight-3 syndrome requires more effort at the expense of accelerating error correction at each spin-flip.
-But this is not the case as discussed below.
+The reader may fear that a global reduction operation to compute the inversion function when using weight-3 syndrome will require more effort at the expense of accelerating error correction at each spin flip, but this is not the case, as discussed below.